poshaughnessy/peteroshaughnessy.com/src/content/posts/2015-12-30-productivity-hacking.md

 of our daily actions.
 Charles Duhigg has devoted an [excellent book](http://charlesduhigg.com/the-power-of-habit/) to the subject, uncovering how the right habits are crucial to success.

 > “There’s nothing you can’t do if you get the habits right.”
-> - The Power of Habit
+> &mdash; The Power of Habit

 As a developer, I’m intrigued by how transforming our habits can help us to write software better and quicker.
 Just
 think: boosting your productivity by even a few percent could leave you with significantly more time to devote to your